Home > Seattle > Seattle Hotels > Thompson Seattle

 - Lounge/Bar: The Nest rooftop cocktail/oyster bar has some of the best city and Sound views in Seattle, and is open year-round.
 Popular with locals as well as travelers, and can get crowded on weekend nights.
 Open daily until 12am.

-- Room Service: Although the restaurant is being renovated, the restaurant kitchen is still operational, and offers 24-hour room service.
+- Room Service: The restaurant kitchen offers 24-hour room service.
 The menu is that of the previously-existing restaurant, Scout; American Northwest cuisine, with emphasis on local seafood and ingredients.

 Thompson Seattle – Rooms

-- Room Types: Superior King • City View King, Queen/Queen, Deluxe King, Deluxe Queen/Queen • Water View Deluxe King, Deluxe Queen Queen • Corner Studio • Water View Corner Studio • Executive Studio Suite • Water View Studio Suite • Thompson Suite • 2 Bedroom Executive Suite • 2 Bedroom Water View Studio Suite • 2 bedroom Thompson Suite • List of all rooms
+- Room Types: Superior King • City View King, Queen/Queen, Deluxe King, Deluxe Queen/Queen • Water View Deluxe King, Deluxe Queen Queen • Corner Studio • Water View Corner Studio • Executive Studio Suite • Water View Studio Suite • Thompson Suite • 2 Bedroom Executive Suite • 2 Bedroom Water View Studio Suite • 2 bedroom Thompson Suite • Thompson Residence 1 Bedroom • List of all rooms

 - Smoking Rooms: The Thompson is 100% Smoke free.